abeldaverio/My-paint/README.md

-# 42sh
+# My paint
 [![forthebadge](https://forthebadge.com/images/featured/featured-built-with-love.svg)](https://forthebadge.com)

 ## Description

-This is a project made for Epitech in Shell Programming module
+This is a project made for Epitech in Graphical programing in C

 How does it work ?

-42sh is a famous project in Epitech.
-The goal is to create a whole Unix SHELL based on TCSH.
+My_paint is a project in Epitech.
+The goal is to create a painting application.

 ## Getting Started

-to get started, just ```make && ./42sh```
+to get started, just ```make && ./my_paint```

 | Abel Daverio                                       | Remi Nouveau
 |---------------------------------------------------------|--------------------------------------------------------------|